Frequently Asked Questions

 Yes, all Honors students are required to complete a credit-bearing study abroad experience.
 You may choose from short-term study tours, summer abroad programs, or semester-long and year-long exchanges.
 The university offers a number of affordable study abroad options and Honors students are eligible to compete for study abroad scholarships.

 Typically, students take one Honors class each academic year.

-First time freshmen and transfer students in the Honors College are required to take HONOR 100 (1 credit) and HONOR 113 (3 credits) in the first Fall semester they participate in the Weber Honors College.
+First-year and transfer students in the Honors College are required to take HONOR 100 (1 unit).
+First-year students are also required to take HONOR 113 (3 units) in the first Fall semester they participate in the Weber Honors College.

 New continuing students are required to take HONOR 100 (1 unit) in the first Fall semester they participate in the Weber Honors College, and HONOR 113 (3 units) during the first Spring Semester.

 No, honors classes are not categorically defined by more work or harder assignments.
 Quality rather than quantity separates Honors courses from non-Honors courses.
 Honors classes do not offer merely more of the same material as their non-Honors counterparts; instead they show greater breadth and integration, and are discussion-based.
 Honors students often do better in their honors courses than in their non-honors courses, partly because of the quality of the instruction, partly because of the personalized mentoring students receive from professors, but mainly because of the power that comes from putting curious, engaged, and motivated students together.